 Benign tumors staging is as follows:

-Stage 1: Latent (intracapsular, asymptomatic and incidental) lesions.
-Radiograph shows well-defined lesion with a thick sclerotic rim and no cortical destruction or expansion.
+Stage 1: Latent (intracapsular, asymptomatic, and incidental) lesions.
+Radiograph shows a well-defined lesion with a thick sclerotic rim and no cortical destruction or expansion.
 These lesions do not necessitate treatment because they do not compromise the strength of the involved bone.
 For example, small asymptomatic non-ossifying fibroma diagnosed incidentally.

 Stage 2: Active (intracapsular, actively growing, presents with symptomatic pain or pathological fracture) lesions.
 They have well-defined margins but may expand and thin the cortex.
 They usually have a thin rim of reactive margin.
 Treatment involves extended curettage.

 Stage 3: Aggressive (extracapsular) lesions.
-They are known to breach natural anatomical barriers, usually have broken trough cortex.
-Extended curettage, marginal resection or wide resection if needed.
+They are known to breach natural anatomical barriers, usually have broken through the cortex.
+Extended curettage, marginal resection, or wide resection if needed.

 Musculoskeletal sarcomas are also staged according to histological grade, local extent, presence or absence of metastasis by Enneking as follows: